By Tanya Derrick

 Companies have grappled with this problem by considering different business models to find which talent strategies work best for them.
 Business performance, organisational agility and acquiring the best possible talent are common goals.

 An Industry in Flux

 This is largely a result of rapidly developing IT-based disciplines such as health informatics and systems biology, while the increasing complexity and prevalence of technological equipment makes up-to-date learning an ongoing issue.
 Fast-moving innovations in AI and medical techtronics mean that the goalposts are constantly moving, and the required skillsets may change on an almost daily basis.

 Many pharmaceutical companies are investing in graduate talent pools in order to establish qualified personnel pipelines, but there are other ways of increasing your recruitment success that may help fill those positions.
-Drawing from our experience delivering recruitment solutions to the Pharmaceutical and Life Sciences industries, Cielo recommends five strategies that can help combat a talent crisis:
+Drawing from our experience delivering recruitment solutions to the Pharmaceutical and Life Sciences industries, Cielo recommends six strategies that can help combat a talent crisis:

 1. Recruit for now and the future

 The talent pools and pipelines for your organisation need to be strategically aligned to the business and provide sustainable results.
 For instance, being proactive in mapping your business-critical talent in specific locations, and analysing where potential skills gaps exist, can help enable a strategy that would transfer expertise when needed.
 In the commercial sector, for example, one might be looking for experienced negotiators, drug safety legislation specialists, or experts in quality assurance.

 Building and maintaining a strong employer brand, which includes a positive candidate experience, will also bring more talent to the table.
 It is impossible to avoid vacancies, but some proactive work can definitely reduce time-to-fill.